roberthobblebottom/aiap19-Ng-Guangren-Ryan-680H/README.md

 1 connection to database
 2 rename columns and make feature values consistent
 3 init pipeline
+        NonImportantFeaturesRemover() As discussed in EDA, removing the non important features outliersFremover()
+        ColumnsTransformerForOneHotEncoding()
+        SimpleImputer() Median Strategy
-4 train(): train test split
+        Either RandomForestClassifier or RandomForestRegressor for Plant_Type_Stage and Temperature respectively 4 train(): train test split
 5 train(): RandomSearchCV() with 5 fold cross validation 6 evaluate(): the pipeline.predict() and pipeline.predict_proba() and respective metrics are calculated on respective model tasks